Galaxy cluster: Gravitational lensing

-Galaxy clusters are also used for their strong gravitational potential as gravitational lenses to boost the reach of their telescopes.
+Galaxy clusters are also used for their strong gravitational potential as gravitational lenses to boost the reach of telescopes.
 The gravitational distortion of space-time occurs near massive galaxy clusters and bends the path of photons to create a cosmic magnifying glass.
 This can be done with photons of any wavelength from the optical to the X-ray band.
 The latter is more difficult, because galaxy clusters emit a lot of X-rays.
 However, X-ray emission may still be detected when combining X-ray data to optical data.
 One particular case is the use of the Phoenix galaxy cluster to observe a dwarf galaxy in its early high energy stages of star formation.